Choose the need that best describes your current situation and we will do our best to provide help

 The ROC is able to provide limited transportation assistance to individuals who are engaged with our services.
 We know that being without transportation in a rural area is quite difficult and makes holding a job and getting kids to school much harder.
 The ROC is able to work with you to find new avenues of transportation.

-The ROC’s care manager is experienced in helping you to obtain and maximize assistance with health insurance, medications, food, housing, and social security.
+The ROC’s care coordinator is experienced in helping you to obtain and maximize assistance with health insurance, medications, food, housing, and social security.
 You do not have to do this alone.
 If you find yourself in need of help with applications, understanding requirements, or figuring out eligibility, please call the ROC at 240-2220.